vanshgoel1526/linux_lab/assignments/lab4.md

 ### 🛠️ Q1-What is the difference between cp,mv,and rsync?

      ans=cp-Copies files or directories
-         rm-Moves or renames files or directories
+         mv-Moves or renames files or directories
          rsync-Synchronizes files/directories efficiently